jserv/rbtree/README.md

 ### Operations

-One method is provided for iterating through all elements of an `rb_t` using the `RB_FOREACH` iterator.
-This iterator allows for a more natural iteration over the tree with a nested code block instead of a callback function.
-It is non-recursive but requires $O(\log(N))$ stack space by default.
-This behavior can be configured to use a fixed, maximally sized buffer to avoid dynamic allocation.
-Additionally, there is an `RB_FOREACH_CONTAINER` variant that iterates using a pointer to the container field rather than the raw node pointer.
+Tree iteration is provided through the `RB_FOREACH` iterator, which allows natural iteration with nested code blocks instead of callbacks.
+The iterator is non-recursive and uses optimized memory allocation - either dynamic stack allocation or a fixed buffer to avoid runtime overhead.
+Recent improvements include reduced memory usage and enhanced bounds checking.
+An `RB_FOREACH_CONTAINER` variant iterates using container pointers rather than raw node pointers.

 ### Implementation Details